samzipper/website-HEAL/content/join/_index.md

 {{% toc %}}

-# Current Opportunities

-The KGS [Geohydrology Internship Program](http://www.kgs.ku.edu/Hydro/gipIndex.html) is recruiting **two paid interns for summer 2021**.
-The students will contribute to a project investigating the hydrology and biogeochemistry of intermittent streams and will be co-supervised by Sam and [Erin Seybold](https://www.erinseybold.com).
-These internships are open to students or recent graduates from any institution and will pay $15/hr for a 12-week summer research experience.
-For more information and to apply, please see the posting here: [http://www.employment.ku.edu/staff/18492BR](http://www.employment.ku.edu/staff/18492BR)

 # Opportunities with HEAL@KGS

 We love working with new people and value the skills that all members of HEAL@KGS bring to the table.
 There are numerous ways to join the group, whether you are based in Kansas or elsewhere.
 Please see below for opportunities at the undergraduate, graduate, postdoc, and visiting scientist levels.